Now you can get a transaction account, a savings account, or a term deposit and look forward to getting your finances in order.

 - Copy of your driver’s license, passport, Medicare card, or birth certificate

-If you’re considering opening a new bank account, Bank of Melbourne does have some good options, but since you can find such accounts with other banks, compare a few before applying.
+It is important to compare Bank of Melbourne accounts with those offered by other providers to ensure you're selecting one that best meets your needs.
+If you’re considering opening a new bank account, Bank of Melbourne does have some good options, but since you can find such accounts with other banks, compare a few before applying for one that best meets your needs.